 Note: The training course Doing the Right Thing has been replaced.
-All new employees, as well as those who are due to renew their training, are required to take the Columbia University Anti-Harassment, Discrimination and Title IX Training course.
+All new Officers of Administration and Support Staff are required to take the Columbia University Anti-Harassment, Discrimination and Title IX Training course.

 Q: How long is the course?

-A: The course takes about two hours to complete.
+- A: The course takes about two hours to complete.
 You may stop and start as often as you like.
 We encourage taking the course in sections, as your schedule permits.
 The system will record where you left off.
-You must complete the course within 30 days of starting at Columbia or following notification you are due to refresh your training.
+You must complete the course within 30 days of starting at Columbia.

 Q: How will I know when I need to take the course?

-A: You will receive an email from “Columbia University" <email@example.com> (we partnered with LawRoom to provide this course).
+- A: You will receive an email from Columbia@sabacloud.com assigning you to the training.